 Figure 8 Seine roe herring landings by area.
 Source: Compiled season summary data from DFO reports.

-The herring fishery is divided into five major stock areas.
-In the 1980s and 1990s the catch was more evenly distributed amongst these areas but the catch became concentrated in the Strait of Georgia over time, and now the most important area for the roe herring fishery is the Strait (Figure 11).
-For the upcoming herring season (March-April 2019), there are no catches in the roe herring fisheries expected outside of the Strait of Georgia (DFO 2018b).
+The herring fishery is divided into five major management areas, or stock areas: Haida Gwaii, Prince Rupert District, Central Coast, West Coast of Vancouver Island, and Strait of Georgia.
+In the 1980s and 1990s, the catch was more evenly distributed amongst these areas, but as the herring populations declined in the other four management areas, the catch became concentrated in the Strait of Georgia over time.
+Now, the most important area for the roe herring fishery is the Strait (Figure 11), and in 2019, there are no roe herring catches expected outside of the Strait of Georgia (DFO 2018b).
 The catches for the gillnet roe fishery have risen sharply in the past few years while the seine roe fishery landings have declined.
 The total quota assigned has fluctuated but the proportion used by the gillnet fishery has risen in recent years.
-This is partially attributed to an increasing number of seine roe licences being used to fish in the food and bait fishery instead of the roe fishery.
+This is partially attributed to an increasing number of seine roe licences being used to fish in the food and bait fishery, instead of the roe fishery.
 The initial allocation of herring roe catches by gear type is a 55:45 split for the seine roe fishery (DFO 2018b).

 Figure 9 Roe herring quota issued in the Strait of Georgia by licence type.
 Source: Compiled season summary data from DFO reports.